-  Well, the bad news is having such direct access to those things can tempt you make poorly informed decisions or ones that are just plain bad.
+Well, the bad news is that having such direct access to those things can tempt you make poorly informed decisions.
 If I constantly monitor the data available to me, always looking to make changes, I’m interfering with strategy.

 To put it another way: hasty decisions made without sufficient data can keep your PPC marketing from being effective.

 It’s tempting to make hasty decisions whether your account spends $100/day or $20,000/day.
 Trust me, I’ve experienced both.